 Chapter 4: Dietary Supplements, Herbal Products, and Minerals

 Amino acids keep our hair looking shiny and healthy.
 Our bodies break down the protein we consume from food sources in order to make the essential amino acids our bodies need.
-Therefore, adequate caloric intake of protein is vital to ensuring your body is meeting its daily nutritional needs of these amino acids, thus keeping your hair nice and lustrous.
+Therefore, the adequate caloric intake of protein is vital to ensuring your body is meeting its daily nutritional needs of these amino acids, thus keeping your hair nice and lustrous.
 Good sources of essential amino acids are nuts, lean meats, dairy foods, grains, soy, eggs, and fish.
 Those who consume too few daily calories to maintain good hair health or those who suffer from medical conditions such as anorexia nervosa, typically have dry, brittle hair.
 The luster will typically begin to fade, hair will be easily damaged, and it will no longer feel good to touch.
 While a well-balanced diet is generally adequate to maintain the levels of amino acids needed for healthy hair, malabsorption problems could arise with advanced age.
 However, this could likely be alleviated with the addition of a supplement.
 Our bodies convert proteins into five amino acids including lysine, arginine, cysteine, cysteine, and methionine.
 Unlike the other amino acids, cysteine and methionine are both sulfur-containing amino acids.
 Sulfur is a necessary component for hair growth, making these two amino acids stand out.

 Methionine is an essential amino acid, meaning our bodies are unable to produce it, and it must come from a food source or supplement.
-And while methionine is essential to hair health, it is broken down by our bodies to homocysteine and can be toxic.
-If adding a daily supplement, keep this in mind and stay within the recommended daily dose of 250 mg per day (Rassman, Pak, Schweiger and Bernstein 2009).
+And while methionine is essential to hair health, it is broken down by our bodies into homocysteine and can be toxic.
+If adding a daily supplement, keep this in mind and stay within the recommended daily dose of 250 mg per day (Rassman, Pak, Schweiger, and Bernstein 2009).

 Methylsulfonylmethane (MSM) can be taken by mouth or applied topically.
 People have been known to use this to treat alopecia, wounds, wrinkles, and joint pain due to osteoarthritis, chronic pain, and rheumatoid arthritis to name a few.
 It is most commonly used orally as a supplement for osteoarthritis and is usually dosed at 500 mg three times daily; however, no RDA for MSM has been established.
 MSM is derived from green plants, fruits, vegetables, grains, some types of algae, as well as human milk, urine, and adrenal glands.
-It also acts as a sulfur source to the two sulfur containing amino acids, cysteine and methionine.
+It also acts as a sulfur source for the two sulfur-containing amino acids, cysteine and methionine.
 Studies done on animals show that MSM may help reduce inflammation and inhibit degenerative changes in the joints of the studied animals (Natural Medicines Database 1995 - 2016).

 Omega 3 and omega 6 polyunsaturated fatty acids are both needed to maintain hair health.
 They both have intrinsic health benefits, but when the ratio is way out of balance, that benefit is lost.
 Today's diet consists of a lot of fast food and pre-packaged snacks and meals.
 These types of foods are often sources of omega 6.
 Omega 3 on the other hand is mainly found in oily fish, such as salmon, mackerel, and sardines to name a few as well as nuts.
 To maintain healthy levels of omega 3, you should eat fish twice per week or take an omega 3 supplement daily.
 The reason this balance between the two essential fatty acids is needed is due to the way they work.
 Omega 3 decreases inflammation, while omega 6 is a key player in promoting inflammation.

 Saw Palmetto is possibly the most well-known herbal treatment for hair loss.
 However, unlike vitamins and minerals, herbal products are not FDA approved and therefore cannot be held to the same standards.
-The amount of ingredient listed in a product may vary from what is listed on the actual packaging.
+The number of ingredients listed in a product may vary from what is listed on the actual packaging.
 Consumers should exercise caution when using these products.
-With that said, saw palmetto has been used for centuries dating back to the time of the Native Americans, at which time it was used in older men who difficulty urinating.
-Studies have been performed and results have shown its effectiveness as treatment for benign prostatic hypertrophy (BPH).
+With that said, saw palmetto has been used for centuries dating back to the time of the Native Americans, at which time it was used in older men who had difficulty urinating.
+Studies have been performed and results have shown its effectiveness as a treatment for benign prostatic hypertrophy (BPH).
 While it is not FDA-approved for the treatment of hair loss, it has shown some favorable outcomes when tested in some smaller studies.
 According to a study published in the 2002 Journal of Alternative and Complementary Medicine, 60 percent of test subjects who took 400 mg of saw palmetto and 100 mg of beta-sitosterol showed improved hair growth in comparison to the placebo group (Moody, 2015).
 Possible side effects include nausea, vomiting, constipation, or diarrhea.

 There are six inorganic minerals fundamental to preserving hair health: copper, iodine, iron, selenium, silica, and zinc.
 Iron deficiency is linked to anemia, a condition that may worsen or even cause hair loss.
 Regardless of the underlying cause of the hair loss, low iron levels can potentiate the problem.
 It has also been discovered that women who develop hair loss have lower iron levels compared to women without alopecia.
 Iron supplementation should only be done after consulting with a physician and a proper diagnosis of anemia has been given because too much iron is associated with its own set of problems.
-Iron can be found in cereals, grains, pastas, soybeans, and lentils.
+Iron can be found in cereals, grains, pasta, soybeans, and lentils.
 Red meat, shellfish, and dark, leafy green vegetables are excellent iron sources (Gardner 2015).